Anjali-KR-stack/Medical-Appointment-Data-Cleaning/README.md

 Total_Conditions
 Final Outcome

-The dataset was cleaned and validated by checking data quality issues, correcting column names, removing invalid records, and creating additional columns that can be used for further analysis and reporting.
+The dataset was cleaned and validated.